China's Bloody Fur Trade

-Millions of dogs and cats in China are bludgeoned, strangled with wire nooses and literally bled to death, just so their fur can be turned into trim and trinkets.
-Frequently, products made from their fur are deliberately mislabeled as other species’ fur and exported to the United States to be sold to unsuspecting consumers in retail stores.
-Most people don't even know it!
+Millions of animals in China are bludgeoned, strangled with wire nooses and literally bled to death, just so their fur can be turned into clothes, trim and trinkets.
+Frequently, products made from dog and cat fur are deliberately mislabeled as other species’ fur and exported to the United States to be sold to unsuspecting consumers in retail stores.

-No regulations exist to govern fur farms in China, which allows fur farmers to house and slaughter animals however they please – the resulting conditions, treatment and excruciating deaths are horrific.
-Recent undercover investigations in China's Hebei Province found horrors beyond belief.
+No regulations exist to govern fur farms in China, which allows fur farmers to house and slaughter animals however they please.
+The resulting conditions, treatment and excruciating deaths are horrific.
+Recent undercover investigations in China's Hebei Province found torture beyond belief.
 Chinese fur farm conditions make a mockery of the most elementary animal welfare standards.
-Dogs and cats are denied any type of compassion.
+The animals are denied any type of compassion.

 WHAT YOU CAN DO:

 #1.)
 WRITE OR FAX the Chinese Ambassador to the U.S. and urge him to STOP THE USE OF DOGS AND CATS FOR FUR AND TO PERMANENTLY END THE HORRIFIC CONDITIONS IN CHINA’S FUR FARMS.